lbuk/brownfieldgrids/README.md

 If you have any problems with the package (e.g. installation) then email me at liam.bolton.17@ucl.ac.uk or post on the Issues page of the repository.
 You may have to re-install the sp package and the brownfieldgrids package, for example.

 ## Usage
-Create a mile x mile OpenStreetMap (OSM) grid of brownfield land in Woolwich Dockyard and the borough outline.
-It also prints the local authority in the R console.
+Create a mile x mile OpenStreetMap (OSM) grid map of brownfield land in Woolwich Dockyard and the borough outline.
+The function also prints the local authority in the R console.
 ```
 brownfieldgrids::brownfieldgrid_osm_borough("Woolwich Dockyard, London")
 ```